How to Tie the Carrick Bend

 A Full Carrick Bend, where two rounds of seizing will hold the bend secure.

-Carrick Bend Video
+How to Tie the Carrick Bend Video

+This is the longer version of how to tie the Carrick Bend.
+The second video below is just the knot, with nothing extra added.
 In the video I show two ways of tying the Carrick Bend.
 The first way is the less secure way, where the working ends exit the knot on the same side.
 The Second way, which is also the most secure way to tie a Carrick bend, you will notice that the working ends come out diagonally opposite each other.